Expert Chesterfield County DUI Lawyers

 Drunk driving offenses are aggressively prosecuted in the Chesterfield County courts.
-The Chesterfield County Police Officers and Virginia State Troopers who patrol the county are extensively trained on how to thoroughly investigate DUI cases.
-Chesterfield County DUI cases will typically originate from a simple traffic stop, but can also be the result of an accident or DUI checkpoints throughout the County, which is often conducted in areas such as Midlothian, Bon Air or Chester.
+The Chesterfield County Police Officers and Virginia State Troopers who patrol the county are extensively trained to investigate DUI cases thoroughly.
+Chesterfield County DUI cases will typically originate from a simple traffic stop but can also be the result of an accident or DUI checkpoints throughout the County, which are often conducted in areas such as Midlothian, Bon Air, or Chester.
 Contact a Chesterfield DUI Lawyer for help with your case.

 Experienced DUI Defense Trial Lawyers

 Riley & Wells Attorneys-At-Law is an established local Chesterfield County DUI law firm.
 Our lawyers possess over 45 years of combined DUI defense experience.
 We are recognized as a “Best Law firm” for DUI defense by U.S. News & World Report.
 Our attorneys maintain the highest ratings for superior legal ability and ethical standards.
 We use every resource the law allows and consider guilty pleas only when they are in the best interests of our clients.
 Let us review your case.
 You can benefit from our experience.

 Virginia DUI Penalties

 - Ignition interlock